Ayden Aces

-The Ayden Aces were a minor league baseball team based in Ayden, North Carolina in 1937 and 1938.
-The Ayden Aces played as exclusively as members of the Class D level Coastal Plain League, hosting home games at the Ayden High School Park.
+The Ayden Aces were a minor league baseball team based in Ayden, North Carolina.
+In 1937 and 1938, the Aces played as exclusively as members of the Class D level Coastal Plain League, hosting home games at the Ayden High School Park.

 History

 The Ayden "Aces" moniker was first used by a semi–pro team that played in a league named the Coastal Plain League prior to minor league play.

 Minor league baseball began in Ayden, North Carolina in 1937.
 The 1937 Ayden Aces became charter members of the eight–team Class D level Coastal Plain League.
 Ayden joined the Goldsboro Goldbugs, Greenville Greenies, Kinston Eagles, New Bern Bears, Snow Hill Billies, Tarboro Combs and Williamston Martins in playing the first season of Class D level baseball for the league.

 Beginning Coastal Plain League play on May 6, 1937, the Ayden Aces finished the regular season in 5th place.
-The Aces ended the season with a record of 47–46, finishing in 5th place in the eight–team Coastal Plain League.
-The Ayden managers in 1937 were Nick Harrison and Alfred "Monk" Joyner, as the Aces finished 12.5 games behind the 1st place Snow Hill Hill Billies in the final standings.
+The Aces ended the season with a record of 47–46, finishing in fifth place in the eight–team Coastal Plain League.
+The Ayden managers in 1937 were Nick Harrison and Alfred "Monk" Joyner, as the Aces finished 12.5 games behind the first place Snow Hill Billies in the final standings.
 The Aces did not qualify for the playoffs, won by Snow Hill.
 Player/manager Monk Joyner won the league Triple Crown, leading the Coastal Plain League with a .380 batting average, 24 home runs and 97 RBI.

 In their final season of play, the Ayden Aces finished last in the 1938 eight–team Coastal Plain League standings.
-Playing under managers Frank Sidle, Bill Herring, Jim Tatum and Frank Rodgers, the Aces finished the 1938 season with a record of 38–76, placing 8th in the Coastal Plain League.
-The Aces finished 26.0 games behind the 1st place New Bern Bears in the final standings and did not qualify for the playoffs.
-Player Doyt Morris of Ayden led the Coastal Plain in batting average, hitting .377.
+Playing under managers Frank Sidle, Bill Herring, Jim Tatum and Frank Rodgers, the Aces finished the 1938 season with a record of 38–76, placing eighth in the Coastal Plain League.
+The Aces finished 26.0 games behind the first place New Bern Bears in the final standings and did not qualify for the playoffs.
 The Ayden minor league franchise permanently folded following the 1938 season.
-The Aces were replaced by the Wilson Tobos in the 1939 Coastal Plain League.
+Aces player Doyt Morris won the Coastal Plain league batting championship, leading the league in batting average, hitting .377.

+The Aces were replaced by the Wilson Tobs franchise in the 1939 Coastal Plain League.
 Ayden, North Carolina has not hosted another minor league team.